theheking/babs-rna-seq/practical_overview/Week1B_5_Writing_Scripts_workingwithdata.md

 We’ve been able to do a lot of work with files that already exist, but what if we want to write our own files?
 We’re not going to type in a FASTA file, but we’ll see as we go through other tutorials, there are a lot of reasons we’ll want to write a file, or edit an existing file.

-To add text to files, we’re going to use a text editor called Nano.
+To add text to files, we’re going to use a text editor called vim.
 We’re going to create a file to take notes about what we’ve been doing with the data files in `data`.

 This is good practice when working in bioinformatics.
 We can create a file called `README.txt` that describes the data files in the directory or documents how the files in that directory were generated.
 As the name suggests, it’s a file that we or others should read to understand the information in that directory.